braintree/spidersuite/README.md

 # spidersuite

-This project uses Node.js to implement a spider, and outputs a list of warnings, errors, and 404s.
+This project uses Node.js to implement a spider test suite, and outputs a list of warnings, errors, and 404s.

 * [Install spidersuite](#install-spidersuite)
 * [Usage](#usage)